edgedelta/docs/docs/installation/kubernetes.md

 ***

-## Output to cluster services in other namespaces
+## Output to Cluster Services in Other Namespaces

 Edge Delta pods run in a dedicated edgedelta namespace.